Chapter 6: Introduction to Class Templates in C++

 Learning about STL storage class vector

-Now that we have implemented a custom storage class, let us look at how we can achieve the same using STL storage class or containers.
+Now that we have implemented a custom storage class, let us look at how we can achieve the same using STL storage classes or containers.
 One of the most popular STL containers is std::vector.
-Let us try to understand how STL vectors can help us in achieving similar goal.
-Let us have a look at the following code listing:
+Let us try to understand how STL vectors can help us achieve a similar goal:

 #include <iostream>